 Geoffrey Gee makes music in the moment for the moment.
 Every performance is unique--a structured, spontaneous response to the time and place of his playing.
 His fluency in a wide range of styles and his willingness to be open in the present draw listeners into his creative process.
 Whether playing for a large concert audience, an intimate club crowd, or students in a classroom, this kinetic performer offers a memorable experience of music-making that inspires listeners to make their own.

 KEYBOARD MAGAZINE hailed Mr. Gee's music as "serious, passionate solo piano, beautifully recorded and very listenable... the sense of rubato and the touch have a classical inspiration - Satie in the more withdrawn moments, Moussorgsky in the darker rumbles."
 His playing has won the attention and praise of such notable pianists as Patrick Moraz (Yes, Moody Blues) and Lyle Mays (Pat Metheny Group).
 His solo appearances include major concerts at Harvard University, Berklee College of Music, and Scullers Jazz Club in Boston.
-As a side musician and soloist, he has appeared at venues throughout the United States as well as in France, Germany, and South Korea.
-Mr. Gee has released four albums as a leader and has performed on numerous additional recordings.
+As a side musician and clinician, he has performed across the United States, and in eighteen countries around the world.

 To inquire about booking Geoffrey for a performance, workshop, masterclass, or event, please email here.